Foo-Manroot/foo-manroot.github.io/_posts/2018-10-12-cybercamp-easy.markdown

 Hmm...
 Which may be the passphrase?
 Let's ask our friend [John](https://www.openwall.com/john/)!

-John the ripper is a powerful password cracker; but, in my opinion, the best advantage it has is that it's easy to use for a quick run (just `john [hash_file]` and you're done), and it counts with a ton of utilities to convert encrypted files to JTR format (like `7z2john`, `keepass2john` or `luks2john`).
-In this case, we'll be using `gpg2john`, and use a simple wordlist, to check if the passphrase is an easy one (after all, this is in the _easy_ category...):
+John The Ripper is a powerful password cracker; but, in my opinion, the best advantage it has is that it's easy to use for a quick run (just `john [hash_file]` and you're done), and it counts with a ton of utilities to convert encrypted files to JTR format (like `7z2john`, `keepass2john` or `luks2john`).
+In this case, we'll be using `gpg2john` and use a simple wordlist to check if the passphrase is an easy one (after all, we're in the _easy_ category...):
 ```
 $ gpg2john extract_1 > hash